 There are a range of loans and grants available for buying real estate in Luxembourg.
 Your entitlement largely depends on your personal circumstances, so it’s a good idea to contact the Housing Assistance Department to see if you’re eligible.

-If you’re finding it hard to get a mortgage, it may be possible to get help in the form of a state guarantee.
-A loan provided as part of the government guarantee has a different application criteria depending on whether you’re a permanent resident in Luxembourg or not.
+If you’re finding it hard to get a mortgage, it may be possible to get a state guarantee.
+A loan as part of the government guarantee has a different application criteria depending on whether you’re a permanent resident in Luxembourg or not.
 You can find more information about the state guarantee and application forms in French and German on the government website.

 It can also be possible to get a grant from the state of between €250 and €9,700 when buying a new-build or existing home.
 The amount you can get depends on your income, and you might be turned down if you’re able to purchase the property using your own resources.